uxeon/echarts-gl/README.md

    - <b>Only for series.large = false (default)</b>
      - The behavior for tooltip was fixed.
 Now it works with single item and with trigger = "axis".
      - The tooltip doesn't appear if the item is hidden by the visual map.
+   - The warning - Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
+See:sprite.js:132 - was fixed

 ## Installing